TAAPArthur/div/README.md

 1. Custom keybindings
 2. Grid view: see RC images in a RxC grid
 3. View images left-to-right or right-to-left
-4. Zooming and scaling
+4. Zooming and (basic) scaling
+5. Panning across images
-5. Under 1000 lines of code.
-Only other image I'm aware of that is comparable is [lel](https://git.codemadness.org/lel/files.html)
+6. Under 1000 lines of code.
+Only other image I'm aware of that is comparable is [lel](https://git.codemadness.org/lel/files.html) and [meh](https://github.com/jhawthorn/meh) both of which are far less customizable.
-6. Modular design would make it easy to swap out X11/imlib backends
+7. Modular design would make it easy to swap out X11/imlib backends

-## Non Features
-These will probably never be enabled by default, but should be possible to easily achieve.
-Could possibly make it into `helpers/`
-1. Directory loading (easy to due from config.h;)
-2. Archive support (extract to a temporary dir)
-3. Support for arbitrary image formats (send a PR to the backend)
+8. Ability to load from zip files, directories, pipes and urls thanks to the flexiable backend

 ## TODO
-1. Remove Xlib dependency.
-I wanted to use xcb because it is easier to use.
-However, imlib doesn't support it, so brought in -lX11-xcb -lX11 to avoid the issue.
-Ideally we wouldn't have this many dependencies.
-2. Remove imlib2 dependency.
-Perhaps a bold move
-2. Add env var loading and cli args to helpers.
+1. Add env var loading and cli args to helpers.